 Like you’d never say what I said to ANY child.
 I hear a lot of, “Not everyone should adopt!”
 Agreed.
 But why are we so quick to throw that out there when confronted?
 Why can’t our response be instead to ask how we can help those who are?
 Several years have passed now since the Haiti earthquake.
 My son is Haitian.
 So I have good reason to believe someone in his biological family died, lost a leg, an arm, a child, a mother.
 Someone.
 Or many.
 Perhaps that’s why he was born in the Dominican.
 I remember the responses from several mom friends with the number of new orphans that were created.
 “I’ll take one!”
 Really?
 If someone dropped one at your door right now, really?

 Because if that’s true, then why haven’t you?
 There have always been earthquakes and famine and, and, and… There are orphans right now BEGGING for YOU to take them.
 And if you aren’t willing to adopt, then you can do something for the families who are.
 But where are these families to help?
 Adoptive moms and dads are so weary.
 Beaten down.
 By extended family members, schools, doctors, systems and yes, our kids.
 But we’d actually take another one…or four.
 Because we’ve seen too much.
 We know too much.
 And often we’re chastised for this seemingly insatiable habit of bringing one more home.
 So yeah, we’re angry.
 The anger we feel from the injustice is fed by the passivity and the excuses.
 Things are said like it wouldn’t be fair to our OTHER kids.
 Who is it really LESS fair for?
-Is it more fair for another child to be raised with no parents and starve, be abused, never know love, be forced into prostitution as teens and forced onto the streets?
+Is it more fair for another child to be raised with no parents and starve, be abused, never know love, be forced into prostitution as teens and pushed out onto the streets?
 We’re angry because we want justice for children.
 We are angry because we want grace.

 For our kids.
 For us.
 We’re angry because we want help and help is no where to be found.
 We’re angry because many of our once close friends and family have quietly slipped out of our lives because we’re simply too messy.
 We do make others uncomfortable.
 We do make others mad.
 But adoptive parents are missing a huge piece in their life and that is non-adoptive families.